 A better path for experienced providers and new educators

-Existing day home providers who want a better path
+Existing day home provider seeking better support

-ECEs who want to build from home with support
+ECE who wants to build from home

-Stay-at-home parents exploring home-based childcare income
+Parent exploring home-based childcare income with real guidance

 Educator guiding a child in a calm home daycare learning environment